 (purge_lag/innodb_max_purge_lag - 0.9995) * 10000

-The purge lag delay is computed at the beginning of a purge batch.
+The delay is calculated at the beginning of a purge batch.

 setting for a problematic workload might be 1000000 (1 million),

 assuming that transactions are small, only 100 bytes in size, and

 it is permissible to have 100MB of unpurged table rows.

 mysql> SHOW ENGINE INNODB STATUS; ... ------------ TRANSACTIONS ------------ Trx id counter 0 290328385 Purge done for trx's n:o < 0 290315608 undo n:o < 0 17 History list length 20

 value, usually less than a few thousand, but a write-heavy

 workload or long running transactions can cause it to increase,

 even for transactions that are read only.
 The reason that a long